appie2go/Yccnl.Gmailer/readme.md

 __!!This feature has not been fully tested yet.
 Any feedback is appreciated!!__

 ## What do you think?
 Let me know what you think.
-Please report issues in the 'issues' section!
+Please report any issues [here](https://github.com/appie2go/Yccnl.Gmailer/issues) or create a pull request.

+Cheers!